 One way to improve surgical outcomes is to use AI and machine learning in applications that predict surgical outcomes and help caregivers determine whether a particular operation is worth the risks.
 The system would take into account individual patient data, including the person’s condition and medical history, along with other factors, and offer a recommendation to doctors about the likelihood of surgical success.

-New research from the Mayo Clinic found that an AI algorithm originally developed to identify “a cardiac dysfunction from a single-lead EKG also can predict long-term patient survival after cardiac surgery.”
-It could become a critical tool for assessing risk and aid patients and caregivers in making treatment decisions.
+New research has found that AI may be able to predict cancer survival, meaning it could become a critical tool for assessing risk and aid patients and caregivers in making treatment decisions.

 AI-assisted robotics are also being used more often in surgery, and these tools are helping to improve outcomes after surgery.
 Because surgical robots can be more precise and accurate than human surgeons in some cases, they can also positively affect outcome factors, such as reduced blood loss, reduced risk of errors, fewer complications, shorter average hospital stays, and faster recoveries.

 At UC Berkeley, a team of postdoctoral researchers trained a da Vinci surgical robot to perform suturing tasks faster than an experienced surgical resident was capable of, with 99.4% accuracy.

 Surgeons rarely experience the opportunity to improve their techniques, but this is one area where AI in healthcare holds tremendous potential.
 AI software could record surgical procedures and compare them to a bank of ideal techniques, allowing surgeons to evaluate their methods against established best practices and identify areas for improvement.
 AI could also augment physician technique by providing a host of customized training resources, as well as immediate and direct feedback on individual performance.